Michael Pearson (SC)

 The Investigation

-As a result of the Clarendon County Sheriff’s Department (CCSD) investigation, DNA was discovered on the duct tape, and a palm and thumbprint were lifted from the back of Gibbons’ El Camino.
+As a result of the Clarendon County Sheriff’s Department investigation, DNA was discovered on the duct tape, and a palm and thumbprint were lifted from the back of Gibbons’ El Camino.
 The South Carolina Law Enforcement Division (SLED) analyzed the DNA swabs and concluded that it was a match for Victor Weldon.
 The latent prints were entered into the FBI’s Automated Fingerprint Identification System (AFIS), a national biometric database maintained by the FBI for identifying individuals using fingerprints.
 Although Michael Pearson’s fingerprints were already in the FBI’s fingerprint database, the system did not identify the submitted thumbprint as belonging to Mr. Pearson.
-A Sumter Police Department (SPD) officer then compared the thumbprint to “persons of interest” and concluded it was a match to Michael Pearson.
-The palm print was determined not to be from Pearson.
+A Sumter Police Department officer then manually compared the thumbprint to “persons of interest” and concluded it was a match to Michael Pearson.

-Michael Pearson was arrested because of the thumbprint match and Victor Weldon was arrested based on DNA on the duct tape.
+Michael Pearson was arrested because of the thumbprint match, and Victor Weldon was arrested based on DNA on the duct tape.
 Both men were tried together in 2012.
 Although the primary evidence against them was the DNA and thumbprint identification, prosecutors also argued the men knew each other because of an overlap in their respective participation in a vocational rehab job training program.
-Both men consistently denied knowing one another.

 On May 18, 2012, the Clarendon County jury returned guilty verdicts on all counts – armed robbery, 1st degree burglary, kidnapping, grand larceny, and possession of a weapon during the commission of a violent crime.
-Pearson and Weldon were both given combined sentences of sixty years.
+Pearson and Weldon were both given sixty year sentences.

 Post Conviction Proceedings

-Pearson appealed his conviction to the SC Court of Appeals (SCCA).
-On July 30, 2014, the SCCA reversed Pearson’s convictions and sentences on insufficiency of the evidence grounds.
-The State appealed the decision of the SCCA, and the SC Supreme Court (SCSC) unfortunately reinstated the convictions and sentences.
+Pearson appealed his conviction to the SC Court of Appeals.
+On July 30, 2014, the court reversed Pearson’s convictions on the grounds of insufficiency of the evidence, noting there was no evidence regarding how or when the print was made.
+The State appealed the decision to the SC Supreme Court, which reinstated the convictions and sentences.
 Weldon’s initial appeal was unsuccessful.
 However, in 2016, he filed a Post Conviction Relief Application, which, after much litigation, resulted in Weldon being granted a new trial in 2022.

 2023 Revelations

-In January of 2023, while Weldon was awaiting his new trial, the CCSD investigator who initially investigated the 2010 robbery came to see Weldon, asking about his plans for a new trial.
+In January of 2023, while Weldon was awaiting his new trial, an investigator who had initially investigated the 2010 robbery came to see Weldon, asking about his plans for a new trial.
 Weldon informed the investigator he planned to proceed with the new trial.
 Not long after that meeting, Weldon’s attorney presented Weldon with a negotiated plea offer for a substantially reduced sentence conditioned upon Weldon providing full, truthful information about the robbery.
-Per that agreement, the determination of whether Weldon was being truthful was left to the discretion of the prosecution to decide.

 During the ensuing interrogations, including passing a polygraph test, Weldon admitted to his participation in the robbery, named his compatriots, and consistently denied that Pearson had anything to do with the robbery.
-Following the interviews and polygraph, in June of 2023, Weldon was allowed to plead guilty to armed robbery, 1st degree burglary, and grand larceny in return for the eighteen (18) year sentence he was promised.
-Weldon is scheduled for release in November 2025.
+In June of 2023, based on his truthful statements, Weldon was allowed to plead guilty to armed robbery, 1st degree burglary, and grand larceny in return for the 18-year sentence he was promised, a decrease of 42 years.

 * The work on this case was funded in part by a grant from the SC Bar Foundation.